 The main idea here is to keep pork tightly sealed.

-For already processed meat cuts, such as smoked bacon or cooked ham, butcher paper is good enough.
-For raw meats, like pork shoulder, ham, or tenderloin, that means a vacuum-sealed package or plastic wrap.
+For already processed meat cuts, such as smoked bacon or cooked ham, butcher paper is good enough (the same is true for smoked salmon).
+For raw meat, like pork shoulder, ham, or tenderloin, a vacuum-sealed package, a freezer, or plastic wrap are great choices.

 If you discarded the original wrap or cannot reuse it after opening, going with an airtight bag is probably the safest option, no matter what meat you have.